Undergraduate: Wake Forest University, 2005

 How did you balance the demands of medical school with these additional obligations and challenges?

-On those days I would wake up with my son around 6:45, get him fed and dressed for daycare and drop him off around 7:30.
+On those days, I would wake up with my son around 6:45, get him fed and dressed for daycare and drop him off around 7:30.
 I’d be at school by 8:00 for class and whatever time school would end (as early as 12:00 and as late as 4:00); I would go to the library and study until 5:00.
 Then I’d pick up my son and have dinner and family time until putting him to bed at 8:00.
 After he was asleep, I would study until 11:00.
-I would also try to bake/cook things at night so I could easily heat them up for dinner the next day, since any parent knows it’s tough to cook with a toddler around.
-There were plenty of nights where my son had hot dogs or mac and cheese for dinner because I had no time/energy to make anything else.
+I would also try to bake or cook things at night so I could easily heat them up for dinner the next day, since any parent knows it’s tough to cook with a toddler around.
+There were plenty of nights where my son had hot dogs or mac and cheese for dinner because I had no time or energy to make anything else.

 What did you enjoy most about medical school?

-They are always encouraging me to bring my son, Ryder, to BBQs and other class events and they are always asking how he’s doing.
+They are always encouraging me to bring Ryder to BBQs and other class events, and they are always asking how he’s doing.
 Over a dozen students have helped babysit or just occupy him for a moment when my husband and I need a break.
 One classmate calls it “baby therapy” and plays and laughs with my son to help reduce stress.
 Students who I never thought would have any interest in children get this big goofy smile around my son.

-Also aside from being a parent, our class is incredibly close and supportive of each other.
-There are only 42 of us and I feel like I could be stuck in an elevator with any one of them and have a great conversation.
+Our class is incredibly close and supportive of each other.
+There are only 42 of us, and I feel like I could be stuck in an elevator with any one of them and have a great conversation.
 Our class dynamic is to lift each other up and inspire each other to become better students rather than the competitive culture I’ve heard exists at some other medical schools.
 I missed three days of school because my son was sick with pneumonia and my husband was traveling for work.
-Classmates covered my share of the work in my PBL group, offered to bring me food, and gave me better notes than I ever would have taken on the material I missed – all without me having to ask.
+Classmates covered my share of the work in my Problem-Based Learning (PBL) group, offered to bring me food, and gave me better notes than I ever would have taken on the material I missed — all without me having to ask.
 They are a huge part of what makes me successful in medical school.

 What surprised you the most about medical school?